muchemwal/mac-dev-setup/README.md

     - docker command line completion

   ### Languages
-  The main languages I am working with are Java and Go, but here are some of the main languages you always need, on projects.
+  The main languages I am working with are Python and Nodejs, but here are some of the main languages you always need, on projects.

   - **Java**
     Install the last version of the `openJDK` JVM.
     It also install `maven` and `gradle`.
-  - **Go / Golang**
-    Install the last `go` version and set `GOPATH` into your shell profile file.
   - **NodeJS**
     Install `nvm` and the last version of `nodejs`.
   - **Python**